IgorCoraine/TIA_Add-In_VCI_Git_Connector/README.md

 ### <a name="2_3"></a>2.3 Save .addin File to Correct Location
 No installation is required to run the Add-In.
 You just have to **copy the .addin file downloaded above to your AddIns folder**.

-The AddIns folder is finded inside your TIA Portal Installation directory.
+The AddIns folder is found inside your TIA Portal Installation directory.
 The standard location is
 <br>`C:\Program Files\Siemens\Automation\Portal V17\AddIns`

-*When you paste it you will be asked to administrator permission, you just have to confirm if you are already logged as windows administrator.*
+*When you paste it you will be asked for administrator permission, you just have to confirm if you are already logged in as a Windows administrator.*

 ### <a name="2_4"></a>2.4 Activation
-After coping the file, open your TIA Portal and open the *project view*.
-On the right of the screen open the *Add-ins* tab, select VCIGitConnector.addin and change the status to *Activate*.
+After copying the file, open your TIA Portal and open the *project view*.
+On the right of the screen open the *Add-ins* tab, select VCIGitConnector.addin, and change the status to *Activate*.
 You will be asked to apply permissions, click *Yes* to Activate the Add-In.

 ![activation image](doc_images/installation.png)

 ### <a name="2_5"></a>2.5 Configuring the Workspace
 If you followed the steps above, your Add-In is active on your TIA Portal, independently from the TIA project.

-To use git on your project, create a *VCI workspace*, configure the repository folder, and select Git as the *Version control add-in*.
+To use Git on your project, create a *VCI workspace*, configure the repository folder, and select Git as the *Version control add-in*.

 ![configuring image](doc_images/configuration.png)